 2: Plan of Development

 3: Infrastructure Development Plan Set

+4: Sign Regulations for Centennial Village

 Section 1: Purpose & Intent

 The purpose of the Centennial Village Development is to provide the Town of Munster with a sustainable, mixed use, Walkable Lifestyle Community adjacent to the key regional thoroughfares of Calumet Avenue and 45th Street.
-The Centennial Village PUD is a partnership with the Town of Munster to combine the former Munster Steel redevelopment site with certain land areas of the Town owned Centennial Park to create a landmark development neighborhood.
+The Centennial Village PUD is a partnership with the Town of Munster to combine the former Munster Steel redevelopment site with certain land areas of the Town owned Centennial Park (including Clayhole Lake) to create a landmark development neighborhood.
 Additionally, the Centennial Village PUD will provide the Town of Munster the necessary land area to facilitate design and construction of the Calumet Avenue and 45th Street public infrastructure realignment improvements and underpass crossings of the CN Railroad line.

 Centennial Village will include commercial, office, residential, recreational and entertainment land uses.
 The Centennial Village PUD is intended to support high quality development with the flexibility to adapt to the unique conditions of the site, the proposed Town public roadway infrastructure improvements, market demands and phasing of development implementation plan.
 The Centennial Village Development Plan has been created to meet the development goals of Town of Munster’s 2010 Comprehensive Master Plan which calls for redeveloping the former Munster Steel site, improving Clay Hole Lake as a major public open space and to integrate the Centennial Village development with the existing Centennial Park and Pennsy Greenway Trail.